Talentech/EvaluationApi/README.md

 The relative URLs implemented by the partners can be found here: https://github.com/Talentech/EvaluationApiSampleIntegration/blob/master/src/Config/Constants.cs

+## Optional endpoints you can call
+- [Checking what a user may see](docs/permissions.md) - ask, per invitation, which permissions a given user holds in the ATS.

+## Payload casing
+Invitation payloads sent to your connector use **PascalCase** property names (`InvitationId`, `EvaluationDetails`, `CandidateId`), as in [docs/payload-examples/invitation.json](docs/payload-examples/invitation.json).
+Our own endpoints accept either casing on what you send us.

 The partner should post results back to the EvaluationApi.
 In order to do this, an access token must be retrieved from a token server managed by Talentech.
 This token should be included in the authorization header with the api call to the EvaluationApi.
 A sample implementation of how this can be done in dotnet core can be found here: https://github.com/Talentech/EvaluationApiSampleIntegration/blob/master/src/Services/Clients/EvaluationApi/EvaluationApiClient.cs